Optimal Rates for Learning Hidden Tree Structures: Model and Problem Statement

 \subsection{Information Threshold and Properties}

-We now define a new quantity for tree structured distributions, which we call the \emph{information threshold}.
-As well will see shortly, our sample complexity bounds for exact structure recovery via the CL algorithm depend on the distribution only through the information threshold, $\Ith$.
-We first define $\Ith$ and then show how it affects the difficulty of the structure estimation problem.
+We now define our quantity of interest for tree structured distributions, which we call the \emph{information threshold}.
+As well will see shortly, our sample complexity bounds for exact structure recovery via the CL algorithm depend on the distribution only through the information threshold, $\Ith_{\dagger}$.
+We first define $\Ith_{\dagger}$ and then show how it affects the difficulty of the structure estimation problem.